Factory activity at 26-month low as exports dive

 Manufacturing output contracted for the first time since May 2009.

+"The second half of 2011 has so far seen the UK manufacturing sector, once the pivotal cog in the economic recovery, switch into reverse gear," said Markit senior economist Rob Dobson.

-There was little market reaction to the data, which reinforced expectations that the Bank of England would leave interest rates on hold at their record low 0.5 percent for at least another year.
+The report is likely to support expectations that the Bank of England will leave interest rates at their record low of 0.5 percent next week and may even ignite speculation the central bank will consider injecting more stimulus into the economy.

-"This is very much a global story but we judge that the implications for domestic interest rates are that we are unlikely to see a hike in the Bank rate until early 2013," said Philip Shaw, economist at Investec.
+BoE dove Adam Posen this week called for central banks of all advanced economies to buy more financial assets to support growth, after the U.S. Federal Reserve hinted it may consider a further cash injection.

-Meanwhile, signs that price pressures are continuing to ease should reassure rate-setters that inflation is heading down.
+And signs that price pressures are continuing to ease should also reassure rate-setters that inflation is heading down.
 The PMI survey showed input prices rose at their slowest pace in almost two years, while factory gate inflation was its lowest since last November.

-"This provides support to the Bank of England's belief that inflationary pressures are temporary and offer room for manoeuvre if any further stimulus is required," said Markit economist Rob Dobson.
+"This provides support to the Bank of England's belief that inflationary pressures are temporary and offer room for manoeuvre if any further stimulus is required," said Dobson.

-Bank dove Adam Posen this week called for central banks of all advanced economies to buy more financial assets to support growth, after the U.S. Federal Reserve hinted it may consider a further cash injection.

 EXPORT GLOOM